ecomods/patternscaper/function_specifications.md

 **Description:**
 1. Validates that input is a list of landscapes
+2. Uses ensure_spatraster internally if any input is a matrix
-2. Determines unique classes across all landscapes
+3. Determines unique classes across all landscapes
-3. If color_scale is NULL, automatically selects colors based on number of classes
+4. If color_scale is NULL, automatically selects colors based on number of classes
-4. For each landscape in the list:
+5. For each landscape in the list:
    a.
 Creates plot using plot_landscape function
    b.
 Applies consistent color scale across all plots
-5. Combines individual plots using patchwork package
+6. Combines individual plots using patchwork package
-6. Arranges plots in grid with ncol columns
+7. Arranges plots in grid with ncol columns
-7. Returns the combined plot
+8. Returns the combined plot

 ### `plot_metrics`